ffnord/ffmap-backend/README.md

 The output will be written to a directory (`-d output`).

+Copy `mkmap.sh-example` to `mkmap.sh` and adapt to your needs, test `backend.py` for example with:

+    backend.py -d /path/to/output -a /path/to/aliases.json --vpn ae:7f:58:7d:6c:2a d2:d0:93:63:f7:da

 Run `backend.py --help` for a quick overview of all available options.

-For the script's regular execution add the following to the crontab:
+For the script's regular execution add the following file to cron in `/etc/cron.d/ffmap-backend`:

+    MAILTO=example@your-NOC.org
+    # Freifunk Map Updates
+    PATH=/usr/sbin:/usr/bin:/sbin:/bin
-    * * * * * backend.py -d /path/to/output -a /path/to/aliases.json --vpn ae:7f:58:7d:6c:2a --vpn d2:d0:93:63:f7:da
+    * * * * *       root nice -n 19 /path/to/mkmap.sh > /dev/null 2>&1
+    # EOF

 # Dependencies